Higher-order Linear Attention: Introduction

-\begin{enumerate}[leftmargin=*, topsep=1pt, itemsep=1pt] \item \textbf{Exact masked streaming at second order.} We give a complete algebra of extended summaries that yields strictly causal second-order HLA with per-token constant cost, together with formal statements and proofs establishing masked streaming identities and online updates.
+Our contributions are summarized as follows: \begin{enumerate} \item \textbf{Exact masked streaming at second order.} We give a complete algebra of extended summaries that yields strictly causal second-order HLA with per-token constant cost, together with formal statements and proofs establishing masked streaming identities and online updates.
 The unnormalized HLA is the default operator; the ratio-normalized variant is an option built from the same summaries. \item \textbf{Associative scans that match serial activations.} We define an associative (semidirect-product) operator for unmasked and masked settings (with and without exponential decay) and prove that a standard exclusive scan produces forward activations identical to those of a serial recurrence.
-We also state the reverse-mode algebra. \item \textbf{Third-order extension.} We present the full masked third-order state and online updates, with a strictly causal streaming kernel. \end{enumerate}
+We also state the reverse-mode algebra. \item \textbf{Third-order extension.} We present the full masked third-order state and online updates, a strictly causal streaming kernel, and an exact chunk-parallel algorithm.
+The third-order scan augments the corrected state with segment-level linear maps; its associative composition reproduces the serial recurrence exactly. \end{enumerate}

 HLA is intended as a drop-in, attention-like mixer for long-context models.
 It provides (i) attention-style, data-dependent weighting; (ii) strictly causal streaming with $O(1)$ per-token update memory independent of sequence length; and (iii) parallel training via scans without resorting to approximate backpropagation through time.
 We deliberately focus on algorithmic structure and implementation.